Fresh cranberries add a sweet-tart brightness to this orange-scented bread. Top it with cinnamon streusel & orange glaze for a real treat!

 - ⅓ cup canola oil

-- 2 Tbsp orange juice
+- 2 tablespoons orange juice

 For the glaze

-- 1 cup powdered sugar
+- ¾ cup powdered sugar, sifted

-- 1 to 2 Tbsp orange juice
+- 1 to 2 tablespoons orange juice

-- ¼ tsp Fiori di Sicilia
+- ¼ teaspoon Fiori di Sicilia

 Instructions

-- Preheat oven to 350°F. Spray a standard loaf pan with baking spray.
+- Preheat oven to 350 °F. Spray a standard loaf pan with baking spray.

 - Make the streusel: Whisk the flour, sugar, and cinnamon together in a small bowl.
 Cut in the cold butter using a fork or your hands until the mixture resembles pea-sized crumbs.
 Place the streusel in the refrigerator while you make the batter.
+Chilling keeps it from melting into the batter while the bread is baking.

 - Bake the bread for 45 to 60 minutes, covering loosely with foil about halfway through to ensure even browning.
-Use a cake tester or toothpick to check for doneness...if it comes out clean, the bread is done.
+Use a cake tester or toothpick to check for doneness - if it comes out clean, the bread is done.

 - Make the glaze: In a small bowl, sift the powdered sugar to remove any lumps.
 Add 1 tablespoon of the orange juice along with the Fiori di Sicilia and stir until you get a thick glaze.
-Adjust the consistency by adding more orange juice as needed.
-Drizzle the glaze over the cooled bread and allow to set a few minutes.
+Adjust the glaze's consistency by adding more orange juice or powdered sugar as needed.

 Notes